cilium/cilium/Documentation/network/concepts/ipam/multi-pool.rst

      of endpoints by way of the IPCache.
    - Multi-Pool IPAM does not support local node routes (``enable-local-node-route``) and requires the use of per-endpoint routes (see :ref:`native_routing`) instead.
-   - iptables-based masquerading (see masquerading :ref:`masq_modes` for details) is not supported, due to an implementation bug which assumes a single PodCIDR per node (:gh-issue:`22273`).
+   - iptables-based masquerading requires ``egressMasqueradeInterfaces`` to be set (see masquerading :ref:`masq_modes` and :gh-issue:`22273` for details).
-     Use eBPF-based masquerading instead.
-Also note that if the used IPAM pools do not share a single native-routing CIDR, you may want to use ``ip-masq-agent`` instead.
+     Alternatively, eBPF-based masquerading is fully supported and may be used instead.
-     See :ref:`concepts_masquerading` for details on how to exclude more than one CIDR from masquerading.
+     Note that if the used IPAM pools do not belong to a common native-routing CIDR, you may want to use ``ip-masq-agent``, which allows multiple disjunct non-masquerading CIDRs to be defined.
+See :ref:`concepts_masquerading` for details on how to use the ``ip-masq-agent`` feature.
    - Announcing PodCIDRs by way of the built-in :ref:`bgp` mode is not yet supported.
 Use ``auto-direct-node-routes`` instead.